josefs/meta-paper/paper.md

 We would like to thank the members of the functional programming group at Chalmers who gave us valuable feedback during a presentation of meta-repa.
-We also thank the reviewers for many insightful comments which helped to improve the paper alot.
+We also thank the reviewers for many insightful comments which helped to improve the paper.

 The second author is partially funded by the Swedish Foundation for Strategic Research through the the Resource Aware Functional